awkgroupag/datalab/README.md

 If your head starts spinning because you don't know which project's container talks to which other project's container: set-up a dedicated network e.g. with `docker network create project-A-network` and replace **all** strings `datalab-network`  with  `project-A-network` in all files for project A.

-## Remarks
-Docker containers such as this controlboard or the different stacks will keep on running forever, even if you restart your machine.
-So remember to stop them.

 ## Supported Stacks
 Run the following stacks on your local machine or remote server:
 * ["Vanilla" Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/)